 - Ice cube trays

-Let it freeze for at least 2 hours.
-You’ll know it’s frozen enough if it hurts when it’s thrown at your face.
-So, just find the nearest person and chuck a chunk of banana at them and see if they say “ow.”
-Or you can just wait until they’re dry enough to not stick together if you’re a boring person and hate adventure.
+You’ll know they’re adequately frozen if it hurts when thrown at your face.
+So go ahead, chuck a banana chunk at your nearest loved one and gauge their reaction.
+Or you can just wait until they’re dry enough to not stick together.
+Whatever works.